gnosis/dex-research/dFusion/dFusionSpec.md

 2. Transition function from sha to Pederson hashes
 3. Finding the batch price: optimization of batch trading surplus
 4. Balance updates after trade execution
-5. Processing of pending exist and deposits
+5. Processing of pending exits and deposits
 6. Restart with step 1

 ### Order collection (with sha hashes)